OpenGammaProject/Open-Gamma-Detector/README.md

 #### Cooling the SiPM

 During operation all the electronics including the photomultiplier naturally slightly heat up.
 Due to the detector board being connected only by a single pin connector all of it's heat shouldn't affect the SiPM PCB much.
 Also due to the SiPM being connected to a rather big copper area of the PCB it's heat should not increase the temperature much over ambient (if at all that is).
 So air or water cooling alone won't improve performance significantly.
 However, you could cool the SiPM PCB with a peltier module to sub-ambient temperatures.
 According to the [datasheet AND9770 (Figure 27)](https://www.onsemi.com/pub/Collateral/AND9770-D.PDF) every 10°C reduction in temperature decreases the dark count rate by 50%!
 But be sure to correct the overvoltage in this case as it also changes with temperature.

+Note that the required breakdown voltage of the SiPM increases linearly with 21.5 mV/°C, see the [C-Series SiPM Sensors Datasheet](https://www.onsemi.com/pdf/datasheet/microc-series-d.pdf).
+This means that you would also need to temperature correct the PSU voltage if you wanted to use it with considerably different temperatures.

 #### Shielding Background Radiation